 The Purpose of This Booklet

-This booklet is for sincere seekers who are at least 22 years of age and interested in applying for Initiation into the path of Sant Mat, the teachings of the Saints.
+This booklet is for sincere seekers living in countries outside of India who are at least 22 years of age and interested in applying for Initiation into the path of Sant Mat, the teachings of the Saints.
 The booklet is intentionally limited in scope, giving primary attention to an explanation of the four vows the seeker will be asked to take at the time of Initiation, and the procedure to be followed in applying for Initiation.

 In addition to studying this booklet, the serious seeker should read widely the extensive Sant Mat literature in order to understand thoroughly the teachings of this path of God-realization.
 A list of suggested introductory books is included.